RRShieldsCutler/biol358-DryLab/README.md

 For the first step, we'll need to download an open-source bioinformatics "tool" (aka software).
 Almost all of the software used in academic research for microbiome work is open-source.
 What does this mean, beyond that it costs nothing to use?
 Hint: there are advantages and disadvantages.

 There are many ways to complete this task, but the software we'll be using is called **SHI7** and is pronounced "shi-ZEN".
 Like many open-source tools, it is hosted on the community site GitHub: <https://github.com/knights-lab/shi7>.
 Download the most recent MacOSX version by clicking on the "releases" link near the top of the page.
-Hold *control* and click on the shi7_0.9.9_mac_release.zip link: "save link as" or "download link as" into "Documents > biol358_F18", where we are working.
+Hold *control* and click on the shi7_0.9.9_mac_release.zip link: "save link as" or "download link as" into "Documents", where we are working.
 Using the finder, double-click to unzip, then delete the zip file.
 You should now have a directory called "shi7_0.9.9_mac_release", and inside of it a number of files and directories.

 To make it something the computer can run, enter this command: